-PLC's are used in many real word applications.
-If there is industry present, chances are good that there is a PLC present.
-If you are involved in machining, packaging, material handling, automated assembly or countless other industries you are probably already using them.
+PLC's are used in many real world applications.
+If there is industry present, changes are good that there is a PLC present.
+If you are involved in machining, packaging material handling, and automated assembly or countless other industries you are probably already using them.
 If you are not, you are wasting money and time.
-Almost any application that needs some type of electrical control has a need for a PLC.
+Almost any application that needs some type of electrical control has a need for PLC.

-For example, let's assume that when a switch turnd on, we want turn a solenoid for 5 seconds and then turn it off regularly of how long the switch is on.
+For example, let's assume that when a switch turned on, we want turn on a solenoid for 5 seconds and then turn it off regularly of how long the switch is on.
 We can do this with a simple external timer.
-But what will happend if the process included 10 switches and solenoids?
+But what will happen if the process included 10 switches and solenoids?
 We would need 10 external timers.
-What will happend if the process also needed to count how many times the switches individually turned on?
+What will happen if the process also needed to count how many times the switches individually turned on?
 We would need a lot of external counters.

-As you see, if the process becomes more complicated, then we have to use a device to simplify that.
+As you see, if the process becomes more complicated, then we have to use a device the simplify that.
 We use PLC for this process.
 We can program the PLC to count its inputs and turn the solenoids for the specified time.

-This site gives you enough information to be able to write programs for more complicated than the simple one above.
-We will take a look at what is considered to be the ' top 20' PLC instructions.
-It can be safely estimated that with a firm understanding of these instructions, that just one of them can solve more than 80 % of the applications in existence.
+This site gives you enough information to be able to write programs for more complicated then the simple than above.
+We will take a look at what is considered to be the 'top 20' PLC instructions.
+It can be safely estimated that with affirm understanding of these instructions, that just one of them can solve more than 80 % of the applications in existence.

-2. PLC HISTORY
+1.2 PLC HISTORY